augustosnk12/ia-regression-acitivity/README.md

-# 📊 AI Regression Activity
+# 📊 AI Regression Activity - INSPA Academy

 This project demonstrates a complete machine learning workflow using **Linear Regression** to predict apartment rental prices based on real-world features.
 The goal is to show how to go from data analysis to a deployable REST API with a connected frontend.